 Sec.
 3. Bequests and trusts having for their object the advancement of mammalogy or the welfare of the American Society of Mammalogists may be accepted and administered by the Society.
 Before acceptance of any such trust, the Board of Directors shall consider the object of the trust and all conditions and specifications attached thereto, and shall report its action to the Society.
 Bequests shall be added to the Reserve Fund of the Society and managed by the Trustees.
 Trusts shall be managed as agreed to in the trust instruments.

 Sec.
-4. Both the principal and income of the funded property of the Society shall be used solely to further study and dissemination of knowledge of mammals, as set forth in the Name and Objects of the Society; but the funded property shall be administered and operated in such a manner that it will at all times maintain a taxexempt status under the provisions of the United States Internal Revenue Code, both for income tax and gift tax purposes..
+4. Both the principal and income of the funded property of the Society shall be used solely to further study and dissemination of knowledge of mammals, as set forth in the Name and Objectives of the Society (Art.
+1); but the funded property shall be administered and operated in such a manner that it will at all times maintain a tax-exempt status under the provisions of the United States Internal Revenue Code, both for income tax and gift tax purposes..

 ARTICLE XI.
 POOLED INCOME FUND